Lyn1603/lyndazportfolio/README.md

 # How did i deploy my portfolio

+Hello dear visitors, here is a little guide about how about how i deploy my website, enjoy !

 ## STEP 1

 I downloaded Vercel (a frontend developer tool) in which i joined my github account in order to create a Vercel account and to deploy my website.

 ## STEP 2

 Once my website is deployed, in the deployments tab on Vercel, i activated the Checkly feature in the "Running Checks" tab.
 For verify that i installed Check

 ## STEP 3